 Great Hall

-Fri 7 Mar 2025, 7.30pm
+Took place on Fri 7 Mar 2025, 7.30pm

 Samyuktha Rajagopal solo violin

-Nic Pendlebury director
+Nic Pendlebury conductor

 Trinity Laban Strings